-From Tallahassee’s humble beginnings as a destination city for some of the country’s brightest and most powerful thinkers, arose a demand for an education unlike any other available in the area.
-Maclay School was established in an intense and uncertain time, where the teachers and parents came together to build an ambitious and practical mission.
-These leaders put in long hours and countless sacrifices to make sure the children were well-educated, loved, and pushed to their individual limits.
+From Tallahassee’s humble beginnings as a destination city for some of the country’s brightest and most potent thinkers arose a demand for an education unlike any other available in the area.
+Maclay School was established in a challenging and uncertain time, where the teachers and parents came together to build an ambitious and practical mission.
+These leaders put in long hours and countless sacrifices to make sure the children were well-educated, loved, and pushed to their limits.
 As the story goes, the first workspaces were folding card tables that teachers brought from home.
 Today, Maclay has grown to PreK-12 school with 1000 students and continues to hold its position as the largest and only independent school in the Big Bend region.
 It aggressively seeks the best in its students while remaining an unequaled partner with parents.
-Card tables have been upgraded and in some cases, workspaces have been replaced with computer stations.
+Card tables have been upgraded, and in some cases, workspaces have been replaced with computer stations.
 Still, on our beautiful sun-drenched campus, teachers bring their all to this community to work with students and the families who bring the same.
 The question we all must ask is, what will I bring?

 Yours in Maclay,